geoserver/geoserver/doc/en/user/source/community/ogc-api/features/index.rst

            </#list>
       <#include "common-footer.ftl">

 #.
-A restart is required, as tempaltes are cached.
+A restart is required, as templates are cached.

    .. figure:: img/template_override.png